0xilis/libshortcutsign/README.md

 ### Sadly, only Apple devices supported :(... or are they?
 Be aware though that unfortunately it is still restricted to iOS 15.0+ / macOS 12.0+.
 This is as libshortcutsign uses Security.framework as well as libAppleArchive.

-While Security.framework is open source and (if I remember correctly?) some GNUstep folks may have gotten some functionality on other platforms ex linux, libAppleArchive is fully closed source sadly, and I doubt anyone would go through the pain of reversing it... (it is certianly above my skill level).
+While Security.framework is open source and (if I remember correctly?) some GNUstep folks may have gotten some functionality on other platforms ex linux, libAppleArchive is fully closed source sadly, and I doubt anyone would go through the pain of reversing it... (it is certainly above my skill level).
+(UPDATE: I started work on my own Apple Archive parser, libNeoAppleArchive, and currently in the progress of implementing it into libshortcutsign to be xplat).

 **HOWEVER, there are some functions that ARE cross-platform.** I've made a list of these below.